Elo rating system: Ratings inflation and deflation

 One possible cause for this inflation was the rating floor, which for a long time was at 2200, and if a player dropped below this they were struck from the rating list.
 As a consequence, players at a skill level just below the floor would only be on the rating list if they were overrated, and this would cause them to feed points into the rating pool.

-In July 2000 the average rating of the top 100 was 2644.
-By July 2012 it had increased to 2703.
+From 1975 to 1985, the average rating of the top 100 was around 2550.
+This increased to 2644 in July 2000, and to 2703 in July 2012.

 Using a strong chess engine to evaluate moves played in games between rated players, Regan and Haworth analyze sets of games from FIDE-rated tournaments, and draw the conclusion that there had been little or no inflation from 1976 to 2009.

 In a pure Elo system, each game ends in an equal transaction of rating points.
 If the winner gains N rating points, the loser will drop by N rating points.
 This prevents points from entering or leaving the system when games are played and rated.
 However, players tend to enter the system as novices with a low rating and retire from the system as experienced players with a high rating.
 Therefore, in the long run a system with strictly equal transactions tends to result in rating deflation.

 In 1995, the USCF acknowledged that several young scholastic players were improving faster than the rating system was able to track.
 As a result, established players with stable ratings started to lose rating points to the young and underrated players.
 Several of the older established players were frustrated over what they considered an unfair rating decline, and some even quit chess over it.